JFrancis574/Keystroke-Authentication/README.md

 ## Requirements and running the program

 The project only runs on Windows 10.
 It has been tested and created on python 3.9 and as such has only been guarenteed to work on this version.
+The program requires the user to have admin priviliges and as such will not work on university computers.
 Inside [Code/Application/dist](Code/Application/dist) is an executable called main.exe which will work without python and is the executable for the project.
 [Code/Application](Code/Application) contains the source code for the project.
 In order to run it from the source code simply run the [main.py](Code/Application/main.py) file.
 In order to do this, the following packages are required.

 | Package      | Version |
 | ----------- | ----------- |